-NATURE OF PROSTITUTION
+NATURE OF THE SYSTEM OF PROSTITUTION

 - Prostitution is linked to organised crime networks and trafficking in human beings.